rse-ops/landscape/_includes/paper/portability.md

 {% cite Younge2019-uk %}.
 Even if a container does run, it could be that there are huge losses in performance.

-The current \"best practices\" for this issue are generally to try binding libraries from the host into the container, or to add needed libraries from the host to the "LD_LIBRARY_PATH" {% cite Younge2019-uk %}.
+The current "best practices" for this issue are generally to try binding libraries from the host into the container, or to add needed libraries from the host to the "LD_LIBRARY_PATH" {% cite Younge2019-uk %}.
 A better future, however, could go in one of two directions.
 A more